carbone-kid/kalah-game/README.md

 ... and waiting for the opponent.
 ![Waiting for the opponent](/screenshots/3.png)

-Or join an existing game.
+Or join the existing game.
 ![Joining the game](/screenshots/4.png)

 And finally play the game.
 ![Gaming](/screenshots/5.png)

-There is a timeout for user inactivity.
-If the user inactive for some time he will be removed.
-So if the game stopped working after some time AFK - this is a feature, not a bug :)
+There is a timeout for games inactivity.
+If there is no activity in the game for 10 minutes the game will be removed.